-These are the most popular and widely used modules in RV solar kits and are found in Go Power!’s Solar Extreme, Solar Elite, Weekender, Overlander, Retreat and Urban Camper kits.
+These are the most popular and widely used modules in RV solar kits and are found in Go Power!’s Solar Extreme, Solar Elite, Weekender, Overlander, Retreat and Eco kits.
 While polycrystalline solar cells are made by melting and pouring silicon into a mold, monocrystalline solar cells are thin wafers cut from a single continuous crystal grown specifically for this purpose.
 This makes the mono cell panel smaller and more efficient, which is especially ideal for RVs with limited roof space.
 Mono and poly panels provide the most power per square foot and are much more durable compared to thin films.
 These modules are most often constructed using rigid frames with tempered glass and standard tests have shown the ability to withstand 1″ hailstones at 51 mph (83 km/h).
 Recently, Go Power! introduced a flexible (non-framed) mono panel series, “Solar FlexTM“, combining the durability and efficiency of rigid panels with the versatile mounting options of thin films.
 These new Solar FlexTM (mono) panels use a “back contact” technology where the electrical wires run below the solar cell, therefore increasing the usable cell surface, making them more efficient.
-The new flexible panels can be slightly more expensive than other mono panels, but are 82% lighter and durable enough to walk on.
-Mono and poly panels typically carry a warranty of 25 years (10 year for Solar FlexTM panels).
+The new flexible panels can be slightly more expensive than other mono panels but are 82% lighter and durable enough to walk on.
+Mono and poly panels typically carry a warranty of 25 years (10 years for Solar FlexTM panels).

 Thin films, like the Go Power!
-SUNFilm battery chargers, are less expensive than mono or poly modules, but are also less efficient and degrade much faster in the sunlight.
+SUNFilm battery chargers (discontinued), are less expensive than mono or poly modules, but are also less efficient and degrade much faster in the sunlight.
 They perform better in low light conditions and are an ideal choice for trickle charging batteries when RVs or other pleasure vehicles are sitting idle for long periods of time.
 Amorphous modules are created from a thin layer of silicon laid on either a rigid or flexible backing material.
 This allows the amorphous technology to be adapted for numerous applications from solar calculators to cell phone chargers.
 Warranties for these products vary between 1 and 10 years.

 Cell efficiency is determined by the amount of light each solar cell converts to usable electrical power.
-This means that high efficiency systems (using mono/poly modules) will generate more power with fewer panels.
-Lower efficiency modules (amorphous) will cover more roof to produce the same amount of power as high efficiency modules and will reduce the maximum power output the rooftop can generate.
+This means that high-efficiency systems (using mono/poly modules) will generate more power with fewer panels.
+Lower efficiency modules (amorphous) will cover more roof to produce the same amount of power as high-efficiency modules and will reduce the maximum power output the rooftop can generate.
 When roof space and power demands are a prime concern for most RVers, considering the amount of power generation per square inch is a must, Mono or poly cells have almost double the efficiency of an amorphous cell.
 Fewer panels will also reduce installation time and costs, however thin film and flexible mono modules do have an added benefit of avoiding custom mounts on curved surfaces.
 Consumers will also benefit from modules with high cell efficiencies because they typically have much longer warranty periods.
 (Keep in mind that you will want to use solar from a reputable manufacturer who will be around to cover the warranty in 25 years!)

-Mono and poly cells are considered to be of the highest quality based on cell efficiency (17-20% vs. 10% for thin films) and warranty (25 years vs. 1-10 years for thin films).
-These solar panels may cost more than the thin films, but will ultimately generate more electricity in a lifetime and offer a long term value.
+Mono and polycells are considered to be of the highest quality based on cell efficiency (17-20% vs. 10% for thin films) and warranty (25 years vs. 1-10 years for thin films).
+These solar panels may cost more than the thin films, but will ultimately generate more electricity in a lifetime and offer a long-term value.
 Solar kits should be viewed as a long-term investment.
 A quality solar panel should have little to no maintenance, be durable enough to withstand extreme weather conditions and provide a reliable power source to keep your batteries charged for decades.
 While the upfront purchase price is a major factor in determining what solar panel or kit to purchase, always consider how solar efficiency can help you maximize the overall return on investment.